-In Semester 2, the student begins to emerge in the things of God as he/she learns to recognize, receive, and respond to the Holy Spirit.
+In the Spring Semester of YEAR 1, the student begins to emerge in the things of God as he/she learns to recognize, receive, and respond to the Holy Spirit.
 Chapel services give expression to the mind of the Spirit.
 Students continue to develop academic discipline as they study courses such as History of Awakening, Systematic Theology, and the Synoptic Gospels.